SixLabors/docs/articles/imagesharp/processing.md

 Processors are deliberately composable.
 Each call in the pipeline receives the result of the previous call, so the code order is also the image-processing order.
 That makes pipelines easy to read, but it also means a misplaced operation can change the result significantly.

+## The Raster Processing Model

+ImageSharp processes raster images: a rectangular grid of pixels with a width, height, pixel type, and optional frame collection.
+Processing changes that in-memory image model.
+It does not work on encoded JPEG blocks, PNG chunks, file extensions, or metadata records unless a processor is specifically about those concerns.

+That distinction matters when designing a pipeline.
+A crop removes pixel regions from the decoded image.
+A resize resamples pixels into a new grid.
+A color effect changes pixel values.
+An encoder later decides how those processed pixels become JPEG, PNG, WebP, TIFF, or another file format.
+Metadata such as EXIF orientation and ICC profiles can influence the right processing choices, but they are not the same thing as pixel processing.

 ## Mutate the Current Image

 Use `Mutate()` when you want to transform the current image in place: